An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Lasso Throwing

-• Description: Throwing a loop of rope to capture a target.
+• What is it?
+Throwing a loop of rope to capture a target.

 • Goal / Objective: Accurately loop and pull in a target.